vsajip/python-gnupg/docs/index.rst

    keys in the JSON to integers using base 16).

 .. versionadded:: 0.4.9
-   Information on keys returned by :hover:`meth:~gnupg.GPG.list_keys` now includes the ``keygrip`` attribute.
+   Information on keys returned by :meth:`~gnupg.GPG.list_keys` now includes the ``keygrip`` attribute.
 The ``subkeys`` attribute now also consists of four values with the ``keygrip`` being the fourth.
 Note that you'll need GnuPG >= 2.1 for this to work.